 Our curriculum combines structure with latitude in course selection.
-In addition to two required courses in American Studies, students gain a foundation in American literature and history.
-Additional courses are selected in the fine arts, humanities and social sciences.
+In addition to three required courses in American Studies, students gain a foundation in American literature and history.
+Additional courses are selected in the fine arts, humanities and social sciences

-Work in American Studies can lead to and enrich a wide variety of careers.
-Many of our graduates have gone into journalism, radio, TV and film work, museum curating, law, public relations, editing, advertising, government service, secondary school teaching and administration, and creative writing.
-With additional education, a significant number of American Studies majors have gone on to become scholars at the college and university level or into professional careers in law and public diplomacy.
+Work in American Studies provides the critical thinking and communication skills valued by employers in a wide variety of fields.
+Graduates have pursued successful careers in journalism, radio, TV and film work, museum curating, public relations, editing, advertising, government service, secondary school teaching and administration, and creative writing.
+With additional education, some American Studies majors have attained professional careers in law, public diplomacy, and higher education.